Menu

 We provide financial support to families of children and youth with disabilities to attend a recreation program and/or summer camp of their choice during July and August.
 Bursaries are open to residents of the North Shore.
 Applicants must be at least 3 years of age (entering pre-school in September) and under the age of 19 as of July 1st.

-Bursary applications are now open.
+Bursary applications are now closed for 2024.
 Bursary applications are available annually from February 1 to April 1.

 Find out more about the Summer Bursary Program here .
 The Frequently Asked Question section reviews the most common questions we receive about the program.
 Download the Receipt for Hours Worked form here .